 Finally, I taped up the leaves with the words onto the tree.

 Yes, the proportions aren’t quite right but this isn’t meant to be a masterpiece, but a bonding experience with your children.
-Sure, you can get super creatively crafty with this and make a work of art, but that isn’t what I had time for and this thankful tree only took a few minutes to prepare.
-Maybe my artistic skills will grow with my child, but this is perfectly wonderful for now.
+This thankful tree only took a few minutes to prepare, but this is perfectly wonderful for now.